 ARQUEOLÓGICA 2.0 & GEORES – 2021 invites authors to submit original and unpublished work in applied and innovative digital heritage areas such as climate change hazards, monitoring and mitigations, collaborative environments, documentation of cultural heritage, high-end digitisation, 3D modelling and informative models of objects, monuments and sites, artificial intelligence, deep learning, big data, digital twins, life cycle management, virtual archaeology, virtual conservation/restoration, virtual museums, virtual exhibitions, cultural heritage gaming, innovative e-learning, and internet technologies and social media in cyberarchaeology.

+The Proceedings will be submitted for indexing to the Web of Science Core Collection: Conference Proceedings (following the 8th ARQUEOLÓGICA 2.0 edition).
 Authors will have to upload as supplementary file the ‘Statement of work ownership and assignment of rights for the publication of conference proceedings’.